 Falcons WRs Calvin Ridley (ankle) and Mohamed Sanu (hip) did not practice on Thursday.
 It's a surprise after HC Dan Quinn said this morning that he expected both guys to participate.
 We'll see if they can get on the field tomorrow, but Ridley and Sanu both look no better than 50/50 for Monday night's game vs. the Giants.

-Falcons WR Calvin Ridley injured his ankle in the 1st half of Sunday's game against the Bucs.
-He's officially questionable to return.
-We'll pass along an update when we get one.
+Falcons WR Calvin Ridley got his left ankle twisted on a 3rd-quarter catch against the Raiders on Sunday.
+We'll pass along an update on his status when we get one.